About The Games

 - An effective selection process for individuals and teams to be selected to represent Australia at International Deaf events.

-The essence of the Games is “Achieving Together”.
+The essence of the Games is “Achieving Sunshine Moments Together”.

 In November 2021, Deaf Sport Australia agreed to a change to hold our Games every two years instead of every four years.
-The inaugural Oceania Deaf Games should be held in 2024.
-As we have moved our 2022 Games to 2024, we have merged the Australian Deaf Games with the Oceania Deaf Games for this occasion.
+The inaugural Oceania Deaf Games will be held in 2024.
+As we have moved our 2022 Games to 2024 (postponed because of COVID), we have merged the Australian Deaf Games with the Oceania Deaf Games for this occasion.
 The Oceania Deaf Games will be a partnership with Deaf Sport New Zealand.

 - 2024 – Australian Deaf Games & Oceania Deaf Games